alpapan/nomalise_kmers_multi_large/README.md

                 * --reverse|-r file1 [file2+]   List of reverse (read2) sequence files

                 Optional:
+                [--single|-s] data are single ended, any --forward files not matched with --reverse will be treated as single-end
                 [--ksize|-k (integer 5-32; def.
 25)]    Number of what size of K to use (must be between 5 and 32) [--depth|-d (integer; def.
 100)]        Number determining when a kmer is tagged as high coverage (defaults to 100), must be above 2xCPU count as each CPU calculates depth independently